apache/cordova-docs/docs/en/edge/cordova/media/media.startRecord.md

 Android Quirks
 ----------

 - Android devices record audio in Adaptive Multi-Rate format.
-The specified file should end with a .amr extension.
+The specified file should end with a _.amr_ extension.

 BlackBerry WebWorks Quirks
 ----------

 - BlackBerry devices record audio in Adaptive Multi-Rate format.
-The specified file must end with a .amr extension.
+The specified file must end with a _.amr_ extension.

 iOS Quirks
 ----------

-- iOS only records to files of type .wav and returns an error if the file name extension is not correct.
+- iOS only records to files of type _.wav_ and returns an error if the file name extension is not correct.
-- If a full path is not provided the recording will be placed in the <application>/documents/tmp directory.
-This can be accessed via the File apis using LocalFileSystem.TEMPORARY.
-Subdirectories are not created at record time and must already exist.
-Thus,  myRecording.wav will work but recordings/myRecording.wav will not if the recordings directory does not already exist at <application>/documents/tmp/.
+- If a full path is not provided, the recording is placed in the application's _documents/tmp_ directory.
+This can be accessed via the `File` API using `LocalFileSystem.TEMPORARY`.
+Any subdirectory specified at record time must already exist.
 - Files can be recorded and played back using the documents URI:

         var myMedia = new Media("documents://beer.mp3")